CasparKielwein/Aaargh/Classes.md

 #### Lvl1: Hobbling Strike
 You make a standard Ranged or Melee Attack.
-If the attack hits, you can spent 1 Power Point.
+If the attack hits, you can spend 1 Power-Point.
 If you do so, you gain advantage with your next attack against the target.

 ### Artful Dodge

 #### Lvl1: Unhindered Movement
-Spend a move Action and a Power Point.
+Spend a move Action and a Power-Point.
 Move your speed.
 Your movement does not trigger Opportunity attacks and you can move through enemies.